muratk5n/thirdwave/en/README.md

-interests; they could use it as a cudgel for the continuation of the Great Game in Asia, eg if you can create an illusion of ethnic unity between TR and "the Stans", some of which are "ethnically similar", u could then be provoke those countries against Russia.
+interests; they could use it as a cudgel for the continuation of the Great Game in Asia, eg if you can create an illusion of ethnic unity between TR and "the Stans", some of which are "ethnically similar", u could then be provoke those countries against their immediate neighbor.

 But the act is getting old..
 Plus TR's problems compound whose very foundation was crooked (that's what you get with second rate founders).
+People live in a bastardized world of their true culture which is incompatible with national narrative that constantly leads them astray, or at best, stagnant.

 ---